Smalls1652/UserHome-MigrateTo-SharepointOnline/README.md

 ### SharePoint Migration Tool Scripts

+In this section, I will cover scripts related to the SharePoint Migration Tool.

 #### Import-SPMTModule.ps1

 This is a script I made to easily import the SharePoint Migration Tool module to the current PowerShell session.
 The reason why I made this is because the module shows up in your 'Modules' directory, but it doesn't officially show in your available modules when you load a PowerShell console.
 At least in my case it doesn't on Windows 10 1909/2004 or Windows Server 2019, so I wrote this to import it easily without searching for the module file itself.